Gun lobbyists plan media push after Newtown massacre

 “It’s the kind of thing that makes a difference in public policy.
 It’s the kind of thing the NRA does very well,” Glaze said.
 “And that’s the kind of movement that we have to build if we’re going to make any kind of difference.”

+On another measure, that of spending on political campaigns, gun-control organizations have been more competitive.
+Independence USA PAC, a vehicle for Bloomberg’s personal fortune on issues including gun control, spent $8.2 million on the 2012 election, compared to the NRA’s $18.9 million, according to the Center for Responsive Politics.

+The Brady Campaign to Prevent Violence, named for President Ronald Reagan’s press secretary James Brady who was injured in a 1981 assassination attempt on Reagan, spent $5,816 on the election, much lower than the $1.7 million it spent on the 2000 election, according to the center.

-Additional reporting by Edith Honan and Roberta Rampton; Editing by Howard Goller and Claudia Parsons
+Additional reporting by Edith Honan and Roberta Rampton; Editing by Howard Goller, Claudia Parsons and Philip Barbara